 Painted Dog Conservation

-- 900 children visited bush camp to learn about painted dogs
+- 830 children visited the bush camp to learn about painted dogs and how to protect them

 Painted Dog Conservation in Zimbabwe works to save the endangered painted dog through anti-poaching units, rehabilitation of injured painted dogs, re-introduction of these dogs into the wild, monitoring of wild painted dog packs, and education of local communities living near this wildlife.
 Painted Dog population in has doubled in the past 10 years in the area we support conservation efforts.